-Radiall SA renegotiated its jobs and skills planning - Skills Drive 2025 agreement in order to anticipate and support the transformation of the organisations and professions in connection with technical developments and to help secure the career paths of employees within the Group.
+Radiall SA implemented its jobs and skills planning - Skills Drive 2025 agreement in order to anticipate and support the transformation of the organizations and professions in connection with technical developments and to help secure the career paths of employees within the Group.
+With regard to the pandemic during 2020, Radiall SA sought a partial activity measure specific to Covid-19 to ensure the longevity of the company and maintain employment levels for the resumption.
+A unilateral decision relating to the implementation of longterm part-time working was signed on 23 December 2020 with a commitment not to abolish any position benefiting from this measure.